MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/software-updates-overview.md

 The patch phase has two steps, the patch deployment step and the binaries deployment step.
 During the patch deployment step, new binary files are copied to the server running SharePoint Server 2016.
 Services that use files that the patch has to replace are temporarily stopped.
 Stopping services reduces the requirement to restart the server to replace files that are being used.
 However, in some instances you have to restart the server.

 The second step in the patch phase is the binaries deployment step.
-In this step, the installer copies support dynamic link library (.dll) files to the appropriate directories on the server that is running SharePoint Server 2016.
+In this step, the installer copies support dynamic link library (.dll) files to the appropriate directories on the server that is running SharePoint Server 2016, 2019, or Subscription Edition.
 This step ensures that all the web applications are running the correct version of the binary files and will function correctly after the update is installed.
 The update phase is complete after the binaries deployment step.

 The next and final phase to deploy software updates is the build-to-build upgrade phase.
 This phase modifies database schemas, updates objects in the farm, and updates site collections.